The DeanBeat: Supercell CEO’s 10 takeaways from 10 years of mobile games

 Supercell built itself around the idea of creating games that as many people as possible play for years and that are remembered forever.
 Teams don’t launch games that they do not believe have a realistic shot at reaching the dream.
 The most important factor that our teams look at when they test our games in beta phase is how long players keep playing the game.
 Retention figures matter most here.

 “This means that we don’t only kill games in beta, we kill good games,” Paananen wrote.
-“Great examples would be Smash Land and more recently Rush Wars – both very polished fun games that received positive feedback and excitement early on.
+“Great examples would be Smash Land and more recently Rush Wars — both very polished, fun games that received positive feedback and excitement early on.
 But they weren’t games that people would play for years, so their development teams decided to kill them.
 They decided that instead of developing their games further, their time is best spent developing a new and better game.”

 Beyond that, the teams think about what the right long term call would be for the players and the community.
 This shows in how they treat game updates, and content creation and community events.
 The teams try their best not to think about the next quarter or the next year, but about the next decade.
 The Clash of Clans team worked on some big design and technical issues for over two years before the efforts bore fruit.
 This would never have worked in a company that only cared about quarterly results.